leaf-ai/studio-go-runner/docs/ci.md

 If the environment variable GITHUB\_TOKEN is present when deploying an integration stack it will be placed as a Kubernetes secret into the integration stack.
 If the secret is present then upon successful build and test cycles the running container will attempt to create and deploy a release using the github release pages.

 When the build completes the pods that are present that are only useful during the actual build and test steps will be scaled back to 0 instances.
 The CI script, ci.sh, will spin up and down specific kubernetes jobs and deployments when they are needed automatically by using the Kubernetes kubectl command.
-Bceuase of this your development and build cluster will need access to the Kubernetes API server to complete these tasks.
+Because of this your development and build cluster will need access to the Kubernetes API server to complete these tasks.
 The Kubernetes API access is enabled by the ci\_keel.yaml file when the standalone build container is initialized.

 If the environment is shared between multiple people the namespace can be assigned using the petname tool, github.com/karlmutch/petname, as shown in the examples below.